 Performance measures

 We evaluate the estimates (the predicted risk of the outcome for each of the hypothetical patients) in terms of prediction accuracy at the individual patient-level, and in terms of discrimination and calibration.
 Subsequently, all metrics are averaged across simulation iterations.
-Table 2 provides an overview of the performance measures: (i) root mean squared error (RMSE) of the predicted risk, (ii) brier score, (iii) mean absolute error, (iv) concordance (C-) statistic, (v) calibration-in-the-large (CITL) and (vi) the calibration slope.
+Table 2 provides an overview of the performance measures: root mean squared error (RMSE) of the predicted risk, brier score, concordance (C-) statistic, calibration-in-the-large (CITL), and the calibration slope.

 Table 2.
 Performance measures